steven/Cakephp-2.0.Component-Crypt/README.md

-CakePHP 2.0 Component for Encrypting and Decryption a URL friendly string
+CakePHP 2.0 Component for Encrypting and Decrypting a URL friendly string
 ===========================

 Encypts and decrypts a URL friedly string based on the apps salt key.